 - never use faulty or worn equipment

 As stated earlier it is still important to maintain multi lateral training.
 Circuit training is ideal for this particularly during the beginning of the off season.
 Ensure that weight increases are gradual and careful to prevent injuries and over training.

 This is where endurance training gets specific.
 The best place to start is to determine the ergogenisis of the specific sport.
 This is done by determining the percentages of energy systems that are prominent for the sport.
 For example, the ergogenisis for rowing is 83% aerobic and 17% anaerobic.
-A team sport ergogenisis is more anaerobic alactic and lactic than aerobic.
+A team sport like softball, ergogenisis is more anaerobic alactic and lactic than aerobic.

 Although the specific training can be dependant on the sport, aerobic endurance is an important base for recovery and regeneration for any sport.